tokumori/DomCloud/README.md

 Build a program to recursively traverse the DOM and create a word cloud of most common attributes and elements to create a tag cloud.

+**index.html** contains sample html, you will be parsing this as your sample dom tree, and this is your main javascript launcher.
+You have access to jasmine and jquery.

 ## Part 1

 - Plan your execution on white board before forking and cloning.
 - Write a program that will recursively traverse the DOM and create a word list of the 20 most common attributes and elements
-- Print the results in #content
+- Print the results in #dom_cloud_container
 - Each word should be a different size based on it’s popularity

 ## Part 2